GoogleCloudDataproc/initialization-actions/trino/README.md

 This initialization action installs the latest version of [Trino](trino.io) on a [Google Cloud Dataproc](https://cloud.google.com/dataproc) cluster.
-Additionally, this script will configure Trino to work with Hive on the clustera and will include sample bigquery configuration with which you can define your project-id and use BigQuery as a data source.
-The master Cloud Dataproc node will be the coordinator and all Cloud
+Additionally, this script will configure Trino to work with Hive on the cluster and will include sample BigQuery configuration with which you can define your project-id and use BigQuery as a data source.
+The master Dataproc node will be the coordinator and all
 Dataproc workers will be Trino workers.

 ## Using this initialization action